top of page

 • You feel guilty after shopping.

-• You spend a lot of time thinking about shopping and planning your next trip to the mall or stores.
+• You spend much time thinking about shopping and planning your next trip to the mall or stores.

 • Shopping makes you feel better, even if it’s just for a little while, and that feeling lasts until your next shopping binge happens again.